Marciel404/hexacolors/README.md

 # hexacolors

-A simple library that converts string to hexadecimal understandable by python A simple library that converts RGB to hexadecimal understandable by python A simple library that converts CMYK to hexadecimal understandable by python A simple library that converts hexadecimal understandable by python
+A simple library that converts string to hexadecimal understandable by python

+A simple library that converts RGB to hexadecimal understandable by python

+A simple library that converts CMYK to hexadecimal understandable by pytho

+A simple library that converts hexadecimal understandable by python

 I created this library more to use as pycord integration